 Make sure you plan your journey and educate yourself on the distances, conditions, and weather in the areas to which you will be travelling, so you can enjoy a safe and trouble-free drive in WA.

-If you're planning a long road trip, make sure you check our Long Distance Driving and Fatigue information.
+If you're planning a long road trip, make sure you check our fatigue information.

 A conventional SUV, sedan or hatchback is suitable if you are travelling on sealed and well-maintained roads, such as the Perth metropolitan area and major towns and highways.